Discover the 10 Most Beautiful Hikes in Haute-Savoie for 2026

 Le Lac de Gers et son refuge

-Lac de Gers and its refuge – Photo Haut Giffre Tourisme
+Lac de Gers and its shelter – Photo Haut Giffre Tourisme

 3. Dent d’Oche – Bernex

 Dent d’Oche, proud sentinel of the Chablais, peaks at 2221m.
-From Bernex, the trail climbs quickly, crosses the Oche chalets, then ascends exposed ridges where chains and exposed passages raise the adrenaline.
-At the summit, a circular view stretches over Lake Léman, the Swiss Alps, and Mont-Blanc.
-Unforgettable for any seasoned hiker seeking thrills and controlled vertigo.
+From Bernex, the trail climbs quickly, crosses the Oche chalets, then rises along airy ridges where chains and exposed passages raise adrenaline levels.
+At the summit, a circular view spreads across Lake Geneva, the Swiss Alps, and Mont-Blanc.
+Unforgettable for any experienced hiker seeking thrills and controlled vertigo.

-The plus: A breathtaking view of Lake Léman, Mont Blanc, and surrounding mountains.
+The plus: A breathtaking view of Lake Geneva, Mont Blanc, and the surrounding mountains.

 Difficulty: Difficult